RyotaInagaki1/GeneralizationKangPark/README.md

 Then Type without quotes: \newline "./coefficients\_d2 NUM\_TERMS d output\_file \textless d \textgreater" where d is a positive integer parameter and NUM\_TERMS is the positive integer number of terms you want to compute $Q_{d-3}^{(1, -)}(n)$, $q_{d}^{(1)}(n)$ and $ \Delta^{(3,-)}_d(n)$

-To stay organized, let \textless d
-\textgreater be the value of d you inputted earlier in the line.
+To stay organized, let d be the integer value of d you inputted earlier in the line.

 ## Regarding The output\_file